How to Effectively Block Coupon Extensions Like Honey

 Blocking Coupon Extensions Entirely

-By far the simplest solution is blocking coupon extensions entirely from executing on your website.
+By far the simplest solution is blocking coupon browser extensions entirely from executing on your website.
 There aren’t any tools on the market just yet that allow for this, which is why we've built one.